 \begin{lemma} Let $S$ be a minimum solution for an instance $(G,T)$ of a subset transversal problem.
 Then $|S \setminus T| \le |T \setminus S|$. \end{lemma} \begin{proof} For contradiction, assume that $|S \setminus T| > |T \setminus S|$.
 Then $|T|<|S|$ (see also \cref{scheme}).
 This means that $T$ is a smaller solution than $S$, a contradiction. \end{proof}

 Let $T\subseteq V$ be a vertex subset of a graph $G=(V,E)$.
 Recall that a cycle is a $T$-cycle if it contains a vertex of $T$.
 A subgraph of $G$ is a {\it $T$-forest} if it has no $T$-cycles.
 Recall also that a cycle is odd if it has an odd number of edges.
 A subgraph of $G$ is {\it $T$-bipartite} if it has no odd $T$-cycles.
-Recall that a set $S_T\subseteq V$~is a {$T$-vertex cover}, a {$T$-feedback vertex set} or an {odd $T$-cycle transversal} of $G$ if $S_T$ has at least one vertex of, respectively every edge incident to a vertex of $T$, every $T$-cycle, or every odd $T$-cycle.
+We recall that a set $S_T\subseteq V$~is a {$T$-vertex cover} of $G$ if $S_T$ has at least one vertex of every edge incident to a vertex of $T$.
+We also recall that a set $S_T\subseteq V$~is a {$T$-feedback vertex set} or an {odd $T$-cycle transversal} of $G$ if $S_T$ has at least one vertex of every $T$-cycle or every odd $T$-cycle, respectively.
 Note that $S_T$ is a $T$-feedback vertex set if and only if $G[V\setminus S_T]$ is a $T$-forest, and $S_T$ is an odd $T$-cycle transversal if and only if $G[V\setminus S_T]$ is $T$-bipartite.
 A {\it $T$-path} is a path that contains a vertex of $T$.
 A $T$-path is {\it odd} (or {\it even}) if the number of edges in the path is odd (or even, respectively).

 We will use the following easy lemma, which proves that $T$-forests and $T$-bipartite graphs can be recognized in polynomial time.
 It combines results claimed but not proved in~\cite{LMRS17,PT20}.

 \begin{lemma} Let $G=(V,E)$ be a graph and $T\subseteq V$.
 Then deciding whether or not $G$ is a $T$-forest or $T$-bipartite takes $O(n+m)$ time. \end{lemma}